Dre Campbell Farm

 One of the first steps to tackling the problem is to pick off codling moth larvae and cocoons from the tree as soon as you see them.

-Scrape off cocoons from tree bark and dispose of them in a sealed bag, or just squish them.
-Also, pick off larvae-infested fruits and dispose of them.
+Scrape off cocoons from tree bark, dispose of them in a sealed bag, or squish them.
+Also, larvae-infested fruits should be picked off and disposed of.

 12. Clean-Up Orchard

-It’s also important to clean up your orchard after the codling moth infestation has been dealt with.
-This will help to get rid of any eggs that may have been left behind.
+It’s also essential to clean up your orchard after the codling moth infestation has been dealt with.
+Doing this will help eliminate any eggs that may have been left behind.

-Removing infested fruits will also help prevent future infestations.
+Removing infested fruits will also help to prevent future infestations.

 13. Azera Gardening

-Azera Gardening is an organic insecticide.
-The product contains pyrethrins and azadirachtin, making it a great choice for dealing with these pests.
+Azera Gardening is an organic insecticide containing pyrethrins and azadirachtin, making it a top choice for natural pest control.

 It’s also safe to use on fruit trees and other plants.
-Plus, it’s non-toxic, so it won’t harm the environment or your family or pets.
+It’s non-toxic and won’t harm the environment, your family, or your pets.

 You can buy Btk in powder or liquid form, and it’s easy to use.
-Just apply it according to the instructions in areas where you’ve seen these pests.
+Apply it according to the instructions in areas where you’ve seen these pests.

 It will kill codling moth caterpillars that come into contact with it.